Connect with us

 The disconnect is stunning.

-Gov. Tate Reeves, Lt Gov. Delbert Hosemann and Speaker Philip Gunn often disagree, as politicians are apt to, but one item where they are on the same page is that “Mississippi is in the best fiscal in the 's history.”
+Gov. Tate Reeves, Lt Gov. Delbert Hosemann and Speaker Philip Gunn often disagree, as politicians are apt to, but one item where they are on the same page is that “Mississippi is in the best fiscal condition in the state’s history.”
 They repeat the mantra often, and they all take credit for it.

 Indeed, if the state had a quarter for each time the governor and other political leaders said the state was in the best fiscal condition ever, then the fiscal condition would be, well, even better.

-The poll results are a bit perplexing considering Mississippi's fiscal condition is, indeed, most likely the best ever.
-The state's various surplus accounts total $3.9 or, incredibly, about half the amount of the annual state support budget appropriated by the Legislature.
+The poll results are a bit perplexing considering Mississippi’s fiscal condition is, indeed, most likely the best ever.
+The state’s various surplus accounts total $3.9 billion or, incredibly, about half the amount of the annual state support budget appropriated by the Legislature.

 “We are in a great financial position,” Gunn said recently. “…We cannot neglect or ignore the fact that conservative spending leads to this type of financial situation.
 We have rejected attempts to grow government for the previous many years and this has been the result of that.”